scot-taylor-ibm/compare-comply/tooling.md

 To provide suggestions in the Tooling, perform the following steps:

 1. Open the Tooling, open a document, and apply the labels that you want to examine.
-Select a highlighted passage to display the informational pop-up window.
+Select a highlighted passage to display information about it in the right pane.

-1. If you disagree with the information that is displayed in the pop-up window, click **Suggest changes**.
+1. If you disagree with the information that the Tooling displays, click **Suggest changes**.
 The **Suggest changes** panel opens.
    ![Compare and Comply Tooling: Suggestion panel](images/tool-suggestion-panel.png).

 1. The panel lists each labeled element in the highlighted passage.
 Perform one or more of the following actions: